svsm-vtpm/linux/Documentation/virt/kvm/msr.rst

 	write '1' to bit 0 of the MSR, this causes the host to re-scan its queue and check if there are more notifications pending.
 The MSR is available if KVM_FEATURE_ASYNC_PF_INT is present in CPUID.

+MSR_KVM_SEV_LIVE_MIG_EN:
+        0x4b564d08

+	Control SEV Live Migration features.

+data:
+        Bit 0 enables (1) or disables (0) host-side SEV Live Migration feature, in other words, this is guest->host communication that it's properly handling the encryption bitmap.

+        Bit 1 enables (1) or disables (0) support for SEV Live Migration extensions, any future extensions related to this live migration support, such as extensions/support for accelerated migration, etc.

+        All other bits are reserved.